 Sectors such as retail have felt it like a tsunami, with relatively new players such as eCommerce platforms Amazon and Alibaba growing rapidly, taking market share and forcing change at traditional brick-and-mortar retailers.

 The boundaries between our personal lives and work are becoming more blurred.
 As this influences the nature and impact of our voice, we must also ask ourselves the wider implications of the way we communicate, including well-being and autonomy.
 Louisa Baczor and Wilson Wong of the CIPD also share HR's role in developing organisational philosophy on the role of voice.

 What are the five themes influencing the workplace evolution taking place across Asia, and how will AI impact the role of the HR leader?
 John Antos, Vice President of Strategy & Marketing, at ADP, shares recent research on the evolution of work and AI.

 HQ Asia speaks with the Head of Insight & Futures at the CIPD about AI technologies shaping the future of work and the impact these can have on individuals, organisations and society.

-In face of the challenges of a growing city, the potential issues surface around densely populated cities signal the need for strategic plans, and building a smart nation could be the solution for the future.
+In the face of the challenges of a growing city, the potential issues surface around densely populated cities signal the need for strategic plans, and building a smart nation could be the solution for the future.
 Steve Leonard, former Executive Deputy Chairman of IDA Singapore and current CEO of SGInnovate, shares with HQ Asia how IDA envisions the future of Singapore towards a smart nation.

 What will the future of talent look like in Singapore in 2030?
 Dr Wilson Wong, Head of Insight & Futures at the Chartered Institute of Personnel and Development (CIPD), shares research on what Singapore could look like in 15 years.